samuelduchesne/archetypal/docs/reading_idf.rst

 creating an OutputPrep object, one can specify custom outputs in the :attr:`archetypal.idfclass.run_eplus.prep_outputs` attribute.
 These outputs will be appended to the IDF file before the simulation is run.

-For the same IDF object read above, the following:
+For the same IDF object above, the following:

 .. code-block:: python